Chase-Lee-ui/Chase-Lee-ui.github.io/essays/Framing-U-and-I.md

 such an old site and has been hearlded as the worst site design on the net.

 I have started to use Semantic-UI for my current UI Framework of choice because of my current computer science class and so far I am enjoying it since it is easy and verstile UI framework to use.
-All documentation is available on the
+All documentation is available on the semantic-ui.com website, it is easy to read with illustrations.
+I believe that anyone can learn how to code using Semantic-UI within an afternoon, but mastering it may take quite a while.
+I have had some trouble myself trying to recreate websites using Semantic-UI with understanding how things are spaced and how containers, menus and grids are used.
+But after getting over that difficulty curve it was pretty easy to understand the other parts of Semantic-UI.
+Semantic-UI tends to keep things easy to digest and easy to use.

 ## Now for the Semantics